ericsonpascua1/ericson-loves-kids/modules/commands/cache/DAN/README.md

 ## Credits

-> Dan is developed by Yan Maglinte and inspired by Simsimi.
+> Dan is developed by Aki Hayakawa and inspired by Simsimi.